DStone93/developing-software-intro-final/src/calculator/readme.md

 * Updated version to 1.24.0

-* Commit changes with an appropriate description
+* Commited changes with an appropriate description

 ---
 # Step 5